oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

   ![Warning icon on completed load task](images/load-warning.png)

-6. The name of the file on the completed load task is a link to see more information about the completed task.
-Click this, then click the **Errors** option on the left hand side to review the errors:
+6. Click the name of the file on the completed load task, then click the **Errors** option on the left hand side to review the errors:

   ![Reviewing loading errors](images/load-errors2.png)